BrendonSutaj/Tetris_Rust/README.md

 ## Getting Started

-Just clone the repository and run it via the `cargo run`.
+Just clone the repository and run it via `cargo run`.

 ### Prerequisites